 Delaying the decision through puberty blocking allows the individual the final say over what happens to their own body.

-The decision to transition is closely tied to a deep sense of self and children are able to make that decision before they reach the age of majority.
+The decision to transition is closely tied to a deep sense of self and children are able to make that decision before they reach the

 Should Children Learn About Gender Identity And Sexual Orientation In School?